CumulusNetworks/docs/content/guides/nsxt.md

 ### Traffic Flow

-This scenario examines a VM assigned to a logical segment, `VLAN100`, in the virtualized network, a bare metal server in `VLAN200`, in the underlay network, and NSX Edge VM located on ESXi03 host.
-The Edge VM is the gateway between the virtual and the physical networks ("north-south" traffic in VMware terminology) and uses two logical uplinks in VLANs `30` and `31` which has BGP peering to the underlay leaf switches to route VM to bare metal traffic.
+This scenario examines a VM assigned to a logical segment, `VLAN100`, in the virtualized network, a bare metal server in `VLAN200`, in the underlay network, and NSX Edge VM located on the ESXi03 host.
+The Edge VM is the gateway between the virtual and the physical networks (“north-south” traffic in VMware terminology).
+It uses two logical uplinks in VLANs 30 and 31, which have BGP peering to the underlay leaf switches to route VM to bare metal traffic.

 This diagram also has both tier 0 and tier 1 routers.
 The T0 router has BGP peerings with the leaf switches and advertises the Overlay network routes.
 The T1 router is the gateway for virtual hosts.

-T0 router has logical downlink to T1, and two logical uplinks to the leaf switches in the physical world through `VLAN30` and `VLAN31`.
+The T0 router has a logical downlink to T1 and two logical uplinks to the leaf switches in the physical world through `VLAN30` and `VLAN31`.

-The T1 router has a logical downlink into the virtual segment, and a logical uplink to the T0 router.
+The T1 router has a logical downlink into the virtual segment and a logical uplink to the T0 router.

 {{%notice note%}}